 Where We’re Headed…

-Our storygathering work will continue into 2017 and beyond with The Living Archive, a future-facing project that builds upon The Tale of a Town while expanding its scope.
-The Living Archive is a multi-platform project designed specifically to mark Canada’s 150th anniversary that will travel Highway 11, Canada’s longest road, actively engaging with thousands of Canadians and celebrating our diversity.
+Our storygathering work continues into 2017 and beyond with The Living Archive, a future-facing project that builds upon The Tale of a Town while expanding its scope.
 As we define what “community” means to us in 2017, and articulate our visions for the future for our communities, this participatory initiative will strive to give voice to how, together, we can create a more inclusive Canada in the future.

 Why are we doing this?